frantjc/valheimw/docs/index.md

       # is "valheimw".
       VALHEIM_PASSWORD: hellothere
     volumes:
-      # `valheimw` caches stuff here and the Valheim server's
+      # Valheimw caches stuff here and the Valheim server's
       # save data is here by default.
       - ./saves:/home/valheimw/.cache
     ports: